 - Disobeying traffic laws

-There are circumstances where you would need to cancel your trip.
-Simply changing your mind about travel is not one of them.
-Neither is neglecting to get the appropriate paperwork, such as a passport, within the proper time.
+Changing your mind.
+There are circumstances that may cause you to cancel your trip.
+Simply changing your mind about travel is not a covered cause of cancellation.
+Neither is neglecting the appropriate paperwork or identification, such as a passport, within the proper time.

 Many insurance companies offer travel insurance.
 Some are life insurance companies while others specialize in the travel industry.
 It is wise to do your homework when it comes to trusting your trip to a company.